bilalsyeduow/Visual-Landmark-Scene-Analysis/README.md

 ## 📷 Project Overview

-This is a prototype Computer Vision application developed as part of the **CSCI435** course group project.
+This is a Computer Vision application developed as part of the **CSCI435** course group project.
 It processes images and video frames using **OpenCV** to analyze visual scenes in multiple ways.

 **Key features include:**